mayadata-io/culture/job-roles/lead-engineer.md

 ### Product Owner
 - Convert Stories to backlog Epics and Tasks.
 Participate at grooming sessions with Product Management.
-- Be a close partner to Product Management organization to identify new intiatives, improve existing features and minigate issues our customers may be facing.
+- Be a close partner to Product Management organization to identify new initiatives, improve existing features and mitigate issues our customers may be facing.
 - Prioritize work for team according to agreed priorities with Product Management and the overall company goals and vision.
 - Understand market trends on technologies, products.
 Research competitive solutions.
 - Keep our persona needs on your mind.
 Proactively suggest changes to features or add new ones to backlog for discussion with Project Management.